LetsWrappIt/VsCommandBuddy/README.md

 VsCommandBuddy solves this 'command-hell' in a very simple and elegant manner.
 All commands needed in the context of each solution are simply presented in the form of menu-itms and toolbar buttons.
 Open a solution, and you immediately see which commands are available within that solution.
-Invoke them by pressing shortcutkeys or by cliking on them.
+Invoke them by pressing shortcutkeys or by clicking them.

 Visual Studio is an awesome IDE, packed with a huge amount of valuable features.
 Period!
 But ... outside of Visual Studio, lives a huge amount of other technologies and tools which you often wouldn't want to miss either.
 Choosing between one development stack or another is no solution.